 Some, such as Matthias Küntzel in his Jihad and Jew Hatred, have drawn a direct link between Nazi Germany and the rise of Islamism.

 France has seen a virulent debate on the nature of Islamism.
 That is probably because of the large Muslim population in the country and the French tradition of secularism.
-Olivier Roy and Giles Kepel are the main expert antagonists in this debate but other high profile intellectuals have weighed in.
+Olivier Roy and Gilles Kepel are the main expert antagonists in this debate but other high profile intellectuals have weighed in.
 More specifically, Pierre-André Taguieff, director of research at the French National Centre for Scientific Research, has written what looks like an important 2002 book on “La nouvelle Judéophobie”.
 It was published in English in 2004 as Rising from the Muck: The New Anti-Semitism in Europe.

 The strange affinity between Islamism and sections of the left is an important theme in Taguieff’s work.
 It kicked off a significant debate on what became known as Islamo-gauschisme (Islamo-lefitism).
 In Britain, John Jenkins, formerly the top Arabist in Britain’s foreign ministry, has written an essay on this subject for Policy Exchange, a think tank.

 Of course the discussion of Israel and the Palestinians is a key focus for Islamism.
 In that respect it is important to read the Hamas covenant / charter of 1988.
 Despite the moderation of language for foreign consumption this has not been rescinded.
 Hizbollah open letter, also from 1988, plays a similar role.